The impact of heterogeneity in individual frailty on the dynamics of mortality Authors

 Life table methods are developed for populations whose members differ in their endowment for longevity.
 Unlike standard methods, which ignore such heterogeneity, these methods use different calculations to construct cohort, period, and individual life tables.
 The results imply that standard methods overestimate current life expectancy and potential gains in life expectancy from health and safety interventions, while underestimating rates of individual aging, past progress in reducing mortality, and mortality differentials between pairs of populations.
 Calculations based on Swedish mortality data suggest that these errors may be important, especially in old age.

-- Shepard, D. S. Heterogeneity Among Patients As a Risk Factor in Surgical Decision-Making.
-In: Bunker, J. P. eds.
-(1977) Costs, Risks, and Benefits of Surgery.
-Oxford University Press, New York
+— 1977.
+Heterogeneity Among Patients As a Risk Factor in Surgical Decision-Making.
+In J. P. Bunker et al. (ed.), Costs, Risks, and Benefits of Surgery.
+New York: Oxford University Press.

-Thornton, R. G., Nam, C. B. (1972) The Lower Mortality Rates of Non-Whites at the Older Ages: An Enigma in Demographic Analysis.
-Research Reports in Social Science 11: pp. 1–8
+Thornton, R. G., and C. B. Nam.
+1972.
+The Lower Mortality Rates of Non-Whites at the Older Ages: An Enigma in Demographic Analysis.
+Research Reports in Social Science 11:1–8.

-- Vaupel, J. W., Manton, K. G., Stallard, E. (1979) What Demographic Difference Does It Make That the Frail Die First?: A Model of Mortality and Some Suggestive Results Based on Swedish Mortality Since 1778.
-Institute of Policy Sciences and Public Affairs, Duke University, Durham, N.C.
+—, K. G. Manton, and E. Stallard.
+1979.
+What Demographic Difference Does It Make That the Frail Die First?: A Model of Mortality and Some Suggestive Results Based on Swedish Mortality Since 1778.
+Working Paper 179, Institute of Policy Sciences and Public Affairs, Duke University, Durham, N.C.